dovecot/documentation/source/configuration_manual/notify_plugin.rst

 =============

 The notify plugin can be used to easily develop other plugins that need to do some work when something in user's mailboxes change.
-See :ref:`maillog` plugin as an example how to develop a plugin based on the notify plugin.
+See :ref:`mail_log_plugin` as an example how to develop a plugin based on the notify plugin.